raquelcota/Custom-Profile/README.md

 <h1 align="center"> Hi there 👋 and welcome to my github profile! </h1>
 <br>
-Ex IT Recuiter turned Junior Full Stack Developer, finishing Academia de Código ( -the best- Coding Bootcamp).
+Ex IT Recuiter turned Junior Full Stack Developer.
 With a year of self studying UX/UI under my belt I'm enthusiatic about problem solving and a huge nerd for user centric solutions.
 <br>
 <br>
 🌱 Currently learning : Java | SQL | JavaScript